epfl-herus/demod/docs/source/overview/occupancy_overview.rst

 ---------------------------

 This approach extend the 4-state occupancy simulator by distinguishing between 'away for work' and 'away for other'.
+For further details about the implementation of this simulator you can visit :py:class:`~demod.simulators.sparse_simulators.SparseTransitStatesSimulator`.

-This new version of the model complicates the parameterization of TPMs as it consider three location alternatives.
-However, it may be more appropriate for integrating driving and charging modules for electric vehicles.
+This new version of the model considers three location alternatives and thefore, it may be more appropriate for integrating driving and charging modules for electric vehicles.

 In this case the size of TPMs is equal to
 :math:`(N + 1) \cdot {3 + N - 1 \choose N}`.